bcgov/smk-cli/README.md

-# Simple Map Kit Command-line Interface
+# Simple Map Kit Command Line Interface

 ![img](https://img.shields.io/badge/Lifecycle-Stable-97ca00)

 A command line utility and visual editor for creating and editing [Simple Map Kit](https://github.com/bcgov/smk) applications.

-# Documentation

-Check out the SMK CLI documentation available [here](https://bcgov.github.io/smk-cli/)

 # Installation

+SMK-CLI uses Node Package Manager (NPM).
+[Node.js](https://nodejs.org) must be installed before installing SMK-CLI.

-The SMK CLI can be installed via NPM in two different ways;
-either local to the current project, or globally for your whole system.
+SMK-CLI can be installed via NPM in two different ways - either local to the current project, or globally for your whole system.

 ## Global installation

-To install the command globally, so it can be used from any project in our system, use this command:
+To install the command globally, so it can be used from any project in your system, use this command:

     npm install --global @bcgov/smk-cli